learning2hash/learning2hash.github.io/_publications/petrovic2010streaming.markdown

 bibkey: petrovic2010streaming
 additional_links:
    - {name: "PDF", url: "http://homepages.inf.ed.ac.uk/miles/papers/naacl10a.pdf"}
-tags: ["Streaming Data", "Online", "Twitter", "Text Retrieval", "LSH", "First Story Detection", "NAACL"]
+tags: ["Streaming Data", "Text Retrieval", "LSH", "NAACL"]
 ---
 With the recent rise in popularity and size of social media, there is a growing need for systems